 We couldn’t agree more.
 You’ve done some amazing projects!
 What has been particularly challenging and what has been particularly rewarding?

 Aww, thanks.
 The most rewarding is when our clients are 100% happy.
-There is nothing better than getting a note or a phone call with clients who are ecstatic.
+There is nothing better than getting a note or a phone call with ecstatic clients.
 We live for that.
 I’d say the most challenging thing in this industry is managing all of the subs and vendors on a project because, after all, you are only as good as every single item and experience the client sees or has.

 That is so true.
 What are your “Golden Rules” for timeless living spaces?

 We believe in using natural materials as much as possible because they stand the test of time.
-For example if you specify a solid wood table it will last forever and always has the ability to take on another life with a good sanding and finishing.
-Same is true for materials like wool and linen – they inherently have a timeless quality to them.
-We also like to keep many of the foundation pieces of the room more on the quiet side while allowing the hero pattern or pop to be in smaller areas or places that you can easily change if you want a refresh.
+For example, if you specify a solid wood table it will last forever and always can take on another life with good sanding and finishing.
+The same is true for materials like wool and linen – they inherently have a timeless quality to them.
+We also like to keep many of the foundations for comfortable interiors of the room more on the quiet side while allowing the hero pattern or pop to be in smaller areas or places that you can easily change if you want a refresh.